 Because this convergence of medical specialties is relatively new (1980s), especially at the level required of a dentist to facilitate truly beneficial and astounding changes and improvements, there aren’t very many dentists who have gained this extensive training and wisdom!
 Many people do not understand that these extraordinary dentists even exist!

 There are medical doctors and practitioners from every area of medicine that have found their way to this new paradigm of treatment and knowledge, such as Steve Y. Park; however, dentists still have the skillset that is unique among all of these areas of medicine — that skillset is working inside the mouth, and creating oral appliances.
 Although these appliances are used inside the mouth, the effects of the appliances reach far beyond the mouth, as the appliance activates epigenetic signals which tell the body to continue expressing the genetic blueprint that could have developed had it not been thwarted by a variety of environmental and lifestyle factors, especially during infancy, childhood, or adolescence.

-As it activate epigenetic signals, the cranial bone growth is redirected, and the bones, as well as the teeth begin to change shape and direction, and bring the teeth along with them.
+As epigenetic signals are awoken, the cranial bone growth is redirected, and the bones, as well as the begin to change shape and direction, and bring the teeth along with them.
 This has a cascading effect in the body, affecting airway, oxygenation, cranial nerve health, alignment, muscle balance, posture, and even pelvic growth and shape!
 (And much much more!)
 As you can see in the picture below, the bones of which the mouth is comprised (i.e. maxilla, mandible, and sphenoid), are touching and affecting all of the bones in the entire cranium and the entire face.
 See below for a simple example which illustrates this point.